cesbo/help/content/1.astra/6.delivery/2.http-hls/playlist.md

 rm it999_transparent_logo.zip
 ```

-In the Settings -> HTTP Play -> Path to TV logos, set the path as `/var/lib/astra/it999_transparent_220x132`.
+In the Settings -> `HTTP Play` -> `Path to TV logos`, set the path as `/var/lib/astra/it999_transparent_220x132`.
 Please, note the directory name is for example above.

 The provided archive includes logos in PNG format, with filenames matching the channel names.
 With these steps completed, the playlist will now include the `tvg-logo` option for each channel.